Budibase/website/content/blog/5-marketing-strategy-tips.md

 Before you start thinking about specific tactics or growth hacks (apologies to anyone who is offended by this term), you need to have your objective locked down.

-For example, here’s a breakdown of some of Belfast Marketing's Goals:
+For example, here’s a breakdown of some of DigiJo's Goals:

 <b>2017:</b>